stac-extensions/card4l/optical/README.md

   ([PDF](http://ceos.org/ard/files/PFS/ST/v5.0/CARD4L_Product_Family_Specification_Surface_Temperature-v5.0.pdf),
   [Word](http://ceos.org/ard/files/PFS/ST/v5.0/CARD4L_Product_Family_Specification_Surface_Temperature-v5.0.docx)).

 **Document structure:** In general, the fields required in this extension are required to either meet the *threshold (minimum) requirements* by the CEOS CARD4L specification *or* are required fields in STAC.
-Any additional optional field provided may lead to a higher percentage of the CARD4L *target (desired) requirements* met.
+Any additional optional field provided may lead to a higher percentage for the CARD4L *target (desired) requirements*.

 The column *Field Name* refers to the STAC field names.
 The column *Req.* refers to the requirement number in the CARD4L specification.